 What to Do If Your Garage Door Opens and Closes by Itself

 Your garage doors opening and closing by themselves isn’t just a minor annoyance.
 It can also be a security concern.
-When a garage door opens on its own or closes by itself, intruders and pests can enter your garage freely.
+When a garage door opens on its own or closes by itself, or continues to open after closing, intruders and pests can enter your garage freely.
 It may also be harder to control energy costs if your garage door is opening and closing randomly.
 If you have this problem, your garage door may even open and close while you’re away from home, leaving your property vulnerable.

 If your garage door opens and closes by itself, contact Garage Door Specialists, Inc. Our team has decades of experience offering residential garage door repairs, maintenance, service and installation.
 Our professionals can even offer advice over the phone if it’s an easy fix and something you can handle yourself.